typelevel/fabric/README.md

 so I ultimately decided to try my hand at accomplishing the same and incorporate some of my own crazy ideas in the process.

-I won't say that hierarchical is a better library than either of those great projects, but it was inspired by both of them and customized to suit my particular needs.
+I won't say that fabric is a better library than either of those great projects, but it was inspired by both of them and customized to suit my particular needs.
 If you find it useful as well, please use it and offer some feedback.